-Krause Donovan Estate Law Partners, LLC is a Madison, Wisconsin area law firm specializing in Estate Planning, Trusts, Wills, Probate and Real Estate Transactions.
+Krause Donovan Estate Law Partners, LLC is a Madison, Wisconsin area law firm specializing in Estate Planning, Trusts, Wills and Probate.
 We personalize our services and our attorneys happily make house calls for our clients who require it.

 Call us now for a free estate planning consultation.

 We are happy to provide a free estate planning consultation.

 For large estates or small, we help people plan for their family's future.
 From a simple Will to providing a complete estate plan including one or more Trusts, Special Needs Trusts Wills, Powers of Attorney and health care documents like Living Wills and Health Care Powers of Attorney, we can deliver the expertise and services you need.

 Living Trust (or Revocable Trust) law in Wisconsin is a specialized area, and we have the expertise to prepare our clients for a worry-free estate.
 The lawyer you talk to is the one who will draft and proofread your documents.
 Experience and patient attention to details of each situation make our estate plans stand out.